 Why should I add a learner driver to my car insurance?

-• if they don’t have their own car, they’ll struggle to get enough experience to feel confident about taking the practical test;
+- If they don’t have their own car, they may struggle to get enough experience to feel confident when taking the practical test

-• it may be cheaper for a learner to be added as a named driver to an experienced motorist’s policy than to take out temporary insurance in their own name;
+- It may be cheaper for a learner to be added as a named driver to an experienced motorist’s policy.
+Rather than to take out temporary insurance in their own name

-• the level of cover ranges from third party only to comprehensive with the latter potentially being too expensive for a young learner.
+- The level of cover ranges from third party only to comprehensive.
+Comprehensive cover can often be too expensive for a young learner

 How do I add a learner driver to my car insurance policy?

-You should only be added as a named driver to an insurance policy if you’re going to be using the car occasionally – learning between your paid-for driving lessons, for example.
+- You should only be added as a named driver to an insurance policy if you’re going to be using the car occasionally.
+For example, practicing in between your paid-for driving lessons.

 In short, if a learner has their own car, they’ll need to take out their own insurance.
 They can opt for standard car insurance or provisional driver car insurance.